ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

    {: codeblock}

    Then, click **Upload** to create the resources for the app.
 It includes a new Kubernetes namespace **tptest**, a deployment and a service with a pod.

+   You can find the [source code for the above YAML configuration on GitHub](https://raw.githubusercontent.com/IBM-Cloud/trusted-profile-enterprise-security/main/app.yaml){: external}.
+   {: tip}

 4. In the left navigation column, click on **Deployments** to check for the state of the new deployment **trustedprofile-test-deployment**.
 Next, click on **Pods** in the same navigation column and notice a pod with a name starting with **trustedprofile-test-deployment**.
 Once it is showing the status green, move on to the next section.